06 Nov 2012

-- Written by By Emmanuel T. Erediano - Reporter
+- By Emmanuel T. Erediano - Reporter

 Kilili in a landslide; anti-Fitial candidates win 16 of 20 House seats, 2 of 3 open Senate seats; voters OK pension obligation bond, elected AG, NMC initiatives; Ada, Tenorio top Saipan BOE race; Castro, Wiseman, Inos retained